tyhh00/SP3/readme.txt

 ***OCEAN***
 /ITEMS:
+Trident: - Click and drag in the opposite direction using the left mouse button to throw the Trident.
 Red Shell - Item requirement to move onto next requirement.
 Press E to pickup.
 Blue Shell - Item requirement to move onto next requirement.
 Press E to pickup.
 Waterbottle - Item requirement to move onto next requirement.
 Press E to pickup.